 b) At the operational level, a steering committee has been established and is jointly led by the Secretaries of the Department of Revenue and Department of Commerce.
 The membership brings together departments of shipping, health, customs, and other, key, trade-facilitation agencies.
 There is also wide range of private representatives from chambers of commerce, industry sectors, customs-house agents, freight forwarders, the Federation of Indian Exporters, and the Federation of Indian Micro Small and Medium enterprises, etc. The steering committee meets four times per year and reports to the NCTF.
-Its mandate includes: (i) identifying agencies responsible for TFA Implementation, (ii) collating the National

-Trade-Facilitation Action Plan and sub-plans for agencies and departments, and its submission to the NCTF, (iii) ensure the publication of import-export procedures, (iv) identifying the changes required for compliance, and (v) overseeing sensitisation and information campaigns.
+Its mandate includes: (i) identifying agencies responsible for TFA Implementation, (ii) collating the National Trade-Facilitation Action Plan and sub-plans for agencies and departments, and its submission to the NCTF, (iii) ensure the publication of import-export procedures, (iv) identifying the changes required for compliance, and (v) overseeing sensitisation and information campaigns.

-- in place, which are led by senior officials from the Departments of Revenue, Commerce and Shipping, and with memberships from all stakeholders concerned, including the private sector.
+- c) At the technical level, technical WGs ad hoc in nature are established.
+There are currently five WGs in place, which are led by senior officials from the Departments of Revenue, Commerce and Shipping, and with memberships from all stakeholders concerned, including the private sector.
 The meeting frequency for the WGs is as required.
 The five existing WGs are for:

-- outreach: a.
+- a. outreach;

-- legislative change; b.
+- b. legislative change;

 - c.
 TRS;

 - d. upgrades to infrastructure upgrade;

-- regulations and procedures for partner, governmental agencies. e.
+- e. regulations and procedures for partner, governmental agencies.

-Moreover, there are local, consultative committees at major border posts (airports, seaports, land borders, etc)- headed by the local head of customs.
+Moreover, there are local, consultative committees at major border posts (airports, seaports, land borders, etc) - headed by the local head of customs.
 While they do not formally report to India's NCTF, issues are raised as needed through the local, leading, representatives upstream into their respective organisations at a national level and, consequently, into the NCTF deliberations.